d2s/Documentation/_posts/2018-04-12-RsyncGUIIntro.md

 There  are **two** types of how to synchronize source and destination (backup):

 (1) **synchronize** source and backup location, any changed and deleted files in backup location will either be overwritten or deleted
-  - this is the standard synchronize task in aRsyncGUI, after execution source and destination (backup) is 100% in sync if there are no `--exclude` parameters to rsync
+  - this is the standard synchronize task in RsyncGUI, after execution source and destination (backup) is 100% in sync if there are no `--exclude` parameters to rsync
   - an `--exclude` parameter instructs rsync to disregard files, catalogs and patterns included in the parameter

 (2) **synchronize** and **save changed** and **deleted** files in a separate backup catalog by adding a [parameters](/Parameters) to rsync

-For the moment snapshot tasks is not possible in aRsyncGUI, see [the aRsyncGUI Changelog](/aRsyncGUIChangelog).
+For the moment snapshot tasks is not possible in RsyncGUI, see [the RsyncGUI Changelog](/RsyncGUIChangelog).

 ## How to execute any type of tasks